abworrall/dicebot/README.md

 db attack wolf.4  tweak hp -9     # the wolf takes some damage db attack player3 tweak ac -4     # player3's armor breaks :(
 ```

+The arguments can mostly be in any order, except you need the `by
+player` (or `by monster`) to come before the name of the
+weapon/action.

 One gotcha about magic - it will consume a spellslot from the main
 character data object, not the copy in the encounter.